WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 - We welcome the group in an opening wellness session, which we release the stress of traveling and discuss our upcoming itinerary.

-Do i need to book my flights to bali?
+Do i need to book my flights to vietnam?

 Pravassa's wellness travel tours do not include international flights therefore travelers are responsible for booking their own flights into and out of the country.
-For our Bali wellness tour, you will fly into/out of Denpasar International Airport (DPS).
-All flights from the US take approximately 24 hours including layovers.
-One-stop round-trip airfare from the US averages around $1500 for an economy-class ticket from New York or Los Angeles.
+For our Vietnam wellness tour, you will fly into/out of Noi Bai Airport (HAN).
+All flights from the US take approximately 20 hours of travel time including layovers.
+One-stop round-trip airfare from the US averages around $1300 for an economy-class ticket from New York or Los Angeles.
 Do not book your flight until the vacation is confirmed to depart.
 At that time, Pravassa forwards suggested booking routes.

-What is the Bali arrival & departure info?
+What is the Vietnam arrival & departure info?